kimbring2/minecraft_ai/README.md

 <img src="image/14-43-12.png" width="800">

-In particular, when installing a Crafting Table, Furnace, or Torch, it is necessary to use the frame information together, so these functions can be considered very convenient.
-For the MineRLObtainIronPickaxe-v0 dataset, traning is performed by adding Inventory information to the Frame information of the existing network of previous section.
+In particular, when installing a Crafting Table, Furnace, or Torch, it is necessary to use the Screen information together, so these functions can be considered very convenient.
+For the MineRLObtainIronPickaxe-v0 dataset, traning is performed by adding Inventory information to the Screen information of the existing network of previous section.

 <p>
     <img src="image/19-25-45.png" width="800">